 "Start really simple and find two or three (or even one!) dish that you feel really comfortable making.
-It could be mac'n'cheese or a soup.
-Maybe you're one of those persons who likes to make vinaigrette and can whip up a delicious salad.
+It could be mac and cheese or a soup.
+Maybe you're one of those people who likes to make vinaigrette and can whip up a delicious salad.
 Whatever it is, get so comfortable with it that it's in you, so that it becomes your specialty.

 "When I was in my 20's, I shared a house with a friend.
 She wasn't a cook (she was a painter) but she had two things she could cook really well.
 She wasn't a non-cook, she was a cook of those two things and when she would go into the kitchen and make them, her whole body language would change.
-She had a air of confidence.
+She had an air of confidence.
 She would own that kitchen!
 She was in charge and she was having a blast.
 It's the most wonderful feeling in the world.
-You can eventually expand, but don't worry if it's just one to two or three dishes to start.
+You can eventually expand, but don't worry if it's just one, two, or three dishes to start.
 Get deep with them and you'll be a real cook."